-Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □ Hurricane □ Infestation □ Nor'easter □ Severe Weather □ Severe Winter Wea ther Description of the Problem: The Township does not have a formalized list of damaged properties or property owners which may be interested in flood mitigation measures, such as elevation or acquisition.
+Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: The Township does not have a formalized list of damaged properties or property owners which may be interested in flood mitigation measures, such as elevation or acquisition.
 Maintaining these lists can assist the Township in identifying and prioritizing properties to mitigate.
 Description of the Solution: The Floodplain Administration will develop a list for inventorying system, or properties damaged by flood events and property owners who are interested in flood mitigation measures, such as elevation or acquisition.
 Estimated Cost: Staff time, Low Potential Funding Sources: Township Budget Implementation Timeline: Within 2 years Goals Met: 1, 2, 5 Benefits: Keeping a list of damaged properties and property owners interested in flood mitigation efforts may lead to the elimination of flood damage to homes and residences, which creating an open space for the municipality and increasing flood storage.
 Impact on Socially Vulnerable Populations: Collecting data regarding homeowners that reside within flood prone areas provides an opportunity to introduce location-specific opportunities for assistance.
 Removing homes from the floodplain immediately removes the risk to life and property.
 Impact on Future Development: Increased outreach to homeowners within a flood prone area will limit construction in areas that are prone to hazard events.
 Homes may be acquired, which will remove those structures from the floodplain and prevent future development on those sites.
-Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decreases the demand on utilities and emergency services including health and medical, law enforcement, and search and rescue.
-Impact on Capabilities: This action will create a new Township capability, while enhancing its current NFIP capabilities.
+Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decre services including health and medical, law enf Impact on Capabilities: This action will create a new Township capability, while enhancing its current NFIP capabilities.
 Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 Areas experiencing flooding conditions may increase.
 Removing structures from the floodplain will reduce the response and recovery costs as a result of these events and decrease the loss of human life as a result of these events.
 Elevating structures will reduce the recovery costs as a result of these events.
-Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure P □Natural Systems Pr □Education and Awa otection (NSP) reness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □ Natural Resource P □ Structural Flood Co □ Emergency Service ntrol Projects (SP) Priority ⊠High □Medium □Low , Alternatives: Action Eval uation No action Current pro blem remains Only share opportunities when notified of grant funding me to garner interest or pplication Wait for information from the State on flood- damaged properties May be a d lelay in notice
+Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR)☐ Property Protection (PP)☐ Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem remains Only share opportunities when notified of grant funding May not be enough time to garner interest or write application Wait for information from the State on flood- damaged properties May be a delay in notice